jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Actions.md

 ## Global actions

 Often, the actions called during `onRefresh`, `onLoad`, and `onFocus` are exactly the same; this means that YAML is duplicated, which leads to bloat and possible issues when making changes.
-Global actions allow you to define the action once and reuse it multiple times in different jigs.
-You can configure the global action with parameters if an action requires context-specific values.
-These global actions can be called from mutiple areas, not just lifecycle events like `onFocus`.
+Global actions allow you to define the action once and reuse it multiple times in different jigs.&#x20;

+- You can configure the global action with inputs if an action requires context-specific values.&#x20;
+- These global actions can be called from mutiple areas, not just lifecycle events like `onFocus`.&#x20;
+- By using the `action.execute-action` provides greater control that enables this reuse when the same actions need to be performed in multiple places.
+For example, `action.sync-entities` might be called during app initialization, again when data changes, or when only a specific subset of data needs to be synced.
+By using `execute-action`, you can easily reuse the granular actions that handle the actual work, reducing duplication and improving maintainability.

 ![Global actions](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9dfS44d8ZVEbfdqaNjlqs_a-global-action.png "Global actions")